 ABOUT THE PROGRAM

 The Professional Development Program (PDP) is a flexible, multi-year program for scientists and engineers at the early stages of their careers, with a primary focus on graduate students.
 The program is also open to postdocs, faculty members, and other scientists and engineers.
 Participants in the PDP attend teaching workshops, join a design team, and then teach in a program or course.
-The PDP focuses on teaching lab-based courses at the college level, but participants learn general teaching strategies that can be applied to a range of teaching venues.
+The PDP focuses on teaching labbased courses at the college level, but participants learn general teaching strategies that can be applied to a range of teaching venues.
 PDP participants leave the program as highly trained, innovative, and reflective scientist-educators and engineer-educators, and use their PDP experience throughout their careers.

-THE 2018 PROGRAM INCLUDES THESE ELEMENTS
+THE 2019 PROGRAM INCLUDES THESE ELEMENTS

 ISEE INQUIRY INSTITUTE

-4-day workshop for all participants March 25-28, 2018 - Monterey, CA
+4-day workshop for all participants March 31 - April 3, 2019 - Monterey, CA

 ISEE DESIGN INSTITUTE

-2.5-day workshop for all participants at one of the following locations: April 13-15, 2018 - Santa Cruz, CA April 20-22, 2018 - Houston, TX
+2.5-day workshop for all participants at one of the following locations:

+April 26-28, 2019 - Boulder, CO

+May 3-5, 2019 - Santa Cruz, CA

 See ISEE website to APPLY ONLINE

 Fee Waivers and Travel Support Available!

-APPLICATION DEADLINE for Design Team Leaders: Dec 8, 2017.
-Acceptance Notification for Design Team Leaders: Dec 15, 2017.
-APPLICATION DEADLINE for New or Returning Participants not applying to be Design Team Leaders: Jan 31, 2018.
-Acceptance Notification for Participants other than DTLs: Feb 12, 2018

-All applicants will be notified if they have been accepted and the status of any financial support request made to ISEE by this date.
+APPLICATION DEADLINE for Design Team Leaders: November 28, 2018 Acceptance notification for Design Team Leaders: December 14, 2018 APPLICATION DEADLINE for new participants: February 6, 2019 Acceptance notification for new participants: February 20, 2019 - All applicants will be notified if they have been accepted and the status of any financial support request made to ISEE by this date. - Returning participants who cannot be a Design Team Leader should apply by the new participant deadline.

-To find out more about the Professional Development Program visit our website: http://isee.ucsc.edu/programs/pdp/index.html.
+ADDITIONAL INFORMATION To find out more about the Professional Development Program visit our website: https://isee.ucsc.edu/programs/pdp/index.html.
 Here you will also find links to ISEE themes, PDP teaching teams and venues, and frequently asked questions.
 The application process for the program includes telling us about your interests in relation to our themes, ensuring that our approach aligns with your goals, the types of teaching teams that are of most interest to you, reviewing ISEE funding sources and priorities (see below), and estimating expenses for participation.

-We HIGHLY encourage returning participants to step into the role of Design Team Leader.
+We highly encourage returning participants to step into the role of Design Team Leader.
 ISEE offers a Certificate of Completion in Teaching Innovative Laboratory Experiences.
-The Certificate acknowledges the successful design and teaching of an inquiry laboratory Teaching Innovative Laboratory Experiences experience.
-Participants in the Professional Development Program may apply for certificates after completing all PDP Tiffani Quan requirements, including required workshops, teaching For successfully designing and teaching a laboratory experience through the ISEE Professional Development Pr experience, team debrief, and submission of a teaching report July 22, 2010 SEL and lesson plan with applicant's individual components and revision.
+The Certificate acknowledges the successful design and teaching of an inquiry laboratory experience.
+Participants in the Professional Development Program may apply for certificates after completing all PDP requirements, including required workshops, teaching experience, team debrief, and submission of a teaching report and lesson plan with applicant's individual components and revision.

 ISEE FUNDING SOURCES & PRIORITIES

 ISEE manages a range of funding sources and collaborates with others to support participants from many locations, and in many disciplines.
-Below is a list of current funding commitments:

-- .
-NSF Astronomy grants support astronomy and physics graduate students and postdocs nationally (AST#1743117 & AST#1643290; Pl: L. Hunter). - NSF Graduate Research Fellowship Program awared to UCSC (#1339067; PI: T. Miller) supports UCSC graduate students from all STEM disciplines to teach in WEST or Research Saturdays. - Air Force Office of Scientific Research grant supports participants who will teach in the Akamai PREP short course (FA95501510427, PI: L. Hunter). - •UCSC campus funding funds participants teaching in the WEST program in any STEM discipline. - UCSC campus funding supports PDP Participants teaching in the WEST program or Research Saturdays in any STEM discipline. - NSF Astronomy research grant supports University of California, Berkeley graduate students and postdocs (AST-1518273; PI: J. Lu). - Graduate Assistance in Areas of National Need (GAANN) grant (P200A150100) supports Conservation Biology Fellows at UCSC (PI: R. Mehta; Co-PI: I. Parker).

-should still apply even if they do not fit the above funding sources.
-Please contact Lisa Hunter if you have questions about funding sources.

-ADDITIONAL INFORMATION
+In 2019 participants will be supported by UCSC (Division of Social Sciences, Division of Physical & Biological Sciences, Baskin School of Engineering, and Division of Graduate Studies) and the National Science Foundation (AST#1743117 & #1339067).

 Chapters may have additional funding sources.
-ISEE is continually raising funds, so participants
+ISEE is continually raising funds, so participants should still apply even if they do not fit the above funding sources.
+Please contact Lisa Hunter (lhunter@ucsc.edu) if you have questions about funding sources.

 PDP ALUMNI

 PDP PARTICIPANTS GET JOBS